onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 what the transmit filter in the NorCal 40A transceiver looks like.

 <img class="game art" width="640px" height"640px"
-     src="/images/norcal-40a-transmit-filter-overview.jpg"
+     src="/images/norcal-40a-transmit-filter-left-to-right.jpg"
-     alt="An overhead shot of the assembled transmit filter in the NorCal 40A transceiver.", title="An overhead shot of the assembled transmit filter in the NorCal 40A transceiver." />
+     alt="A close up view of the assembled transmit filter in the NorCal 40A transceiver, looking over the edge of the case and across the circuit board.", title="A close up view of the assembled transmit filter in the NorCal 40A transceiver, looking over the edge of the case and across the circuit board." />

 From left to right those components are a 4.7 pF disc capacitor, a 100 pF disc capacitor, a hand wound 3.14 uH inductor, and a 50 pF variable capacitor.
 The